acrobotache/ml-statistics/README.md

     - Quartiles and Inter Quartile Range
         - Quartiles
         - IQR
+        - Hackerrank problem and solution for practice

+    - Ourlier Detection
         - Significance of Outliers
         - Outlier Detection using IQR
-        - Hackerrank problem and solution for practice